atumat/atumat/README.md

 <p align="justify">
-I am a senior undergrad majoring in Computer Science & Engineering in Amity.I love to dive deep into Data Structures and implement them using OOP principles in Java.
+I am a senior undergrad majoring in Computer Science & Engineering in Amity.
+I love to dive deep into Data Structures and implement them using OOP principles in Java.
 Besides my university curriculum, I explore algorithms, and analyse their time & space complexity.
 As part of my university coursework & projects, I have worked in C++, Python and SQL.
 I love to develop web applications in React.js, HTML5 & CSS3.

 </p>

 <p align="justify">
-As part of my university coursework & projects, I have worked in C++, Python and SQL.
-I love to develop web applications in React.js, HTML5 & CSS3.

 I am eager to apply my problem-solving skills and strong CS fundamentals while working on challenging & impactful projects.
 I am actively seeking full-time opportunities in Software Engineering & Development.
 Reach out to me at atumat@gmail.com <br>
 <p align="justify">